nilaymk/nilaymk.github.io/blog/_posts/2024-02-01-pen-on-a-chain.md

    </tr>
 </table>

 That's when the "pen on a chain" lifehack comes to the rescue.
-It's genious in its simplicity and effectiveness; no wonder it's so ubiquitous.
+It's genius in its simplicity and effectiveness; no wonder it's so ubiquitous.
 The goal of this lifehack is not to prevent theft, but to prevent the 'easy to make' honest mistake of mislaying the pen.